angular/angular/aio/content/guide/service-worker-notifications.md

 <div class="alert is-important">

-  If an action does not have a corresponding `onActionClick` property, then the notification is closed and `SwPush#notificationClicks` is notified.
+  If an action does not have a corresponding `onActionClick` entry, then the notification is closed and `SwPush.notificationClicks` is notified on existing clients.

 </div>